-- Small group or 1:1 work from either a Teaching Assistant, the Wellbeing Mentor, a member of our Educational Support team, Assistant Head Pastoral, Deputy Head or Mental Health Lead.
-These sessions can be a single session or can form a series of sessions - Art and Articulate, aimed at developing time to draw and talk about feelings - Managing Change club, primarily aimed at older pupils as they approach transition into upper Key Stage 2 and secondary education - Family Support via our Family Support Worker - Play Leaders, which aims to offer children the opportunity to improve self-esteem through a leadership role
+- Small group or 1:1 work from either a Teaching Assistant, Wellbeing Mentor, a member of our Educational Support team, Assistant Head Pastoral, Deputy Head or Mental Health Lead.
+These sessions can be a single session or can form a series of sessions. - Art and Articulate, aimed at developing time to draw and talk about feelings. - Managing Change club, primarily aimed at older pupils as they approach transition into upper Key Stage 2 and secondary education. - Family Support via a Therapeutic Mentor based at Oundle School - Play Leaders, which aims to offer children the opportunity to improve self-esteem through a leadership role. - Lego Links, aimed at developing communication, turn taking and listening skills in small groups.